Ken Carman Show – Weekdays 7:00 PM – 12:00 AM

 The Perry High School and University of Akron graduate started his career hosting Friday Night Football, eventually working his way up to hosting his own show in Akron.
 Carman is a veteran play by play commentator, broadcasting area college sports and Akron Aeros Baseball on radio and television.
 He has also spent time as a sports reporter covering the Cavs, Browns, Indians, Buckeyes, the MAC, NASCAR and the PGA.

-Esquire Magazine’s Scott Raab joined the Ken Carman Show on Friday night.
+NFL Network reporter Aditi Kinkhabwala joined the Ken Carman Show on Wednesday night.